Cal Raleigh Player Props: Mariners vs. Yankees

-Cal Raleigh -- with an on-base percentage of .250 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the New York Yankees, with Gerrit Cole on the hill, on June 20 at 7:05 PM ET.
+Cal Raleigh, with a slugging percentage of .323 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the New York Yankees, with Jhony Brito on the hill, June 21 at 7:05 PM ET.

-He strung together two hits (going 2-for-3) in his last game against the White Sox.
+In his most recent game he had a one-hit performance (1-for-3) against the Yankees.

 Cal Raleigh Game Info & Props vs. the Yankees